MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-channels-overview.md

 -   **Channels** are dedicated sections within a team to keep conversations organized by specific topics, projects, disciplines—-whatever works for your team!
 Files that you share in a channel (on the Files tab) are stored in SharePoint.
 To learn more, read [How SharePoint Online and OneDrive for Business  interact with Teams](SharePoint-OneDrive-interact.md).

-    -   Team channels are places where everyone on the team can openly have conversations.
-Private chats are only visible to those people in the chat (and files that you share in a chat are stored in OneDrive for Business).
-    -   **Updated** Channels are places where conversations happen and where the work actually gets done.
+    -   Channels are places where conversations happen and where the work actually gets done.
 Channels can be open to all team members or, if you need a more select audience, they can be private.
 Standard channels are for conversations that everyone in a team can participate in and private channels limit communication to a subset of people in a team.

     -   Channels are most valuable when extended with apps that include tabs, connectors, and bots that increase their value to the members of the team.
 To learn more, see [Apps, bots, & connectors in Teams](deploy-apps-microsoft-teams-landing-page.md).